galliFrancesco/galliFrancesco/README.md

 - 👋 Hello, this is galliFrancesco
 - 📫 How to reach me
-  - Telggmakdawmkl
-  -
+  - Telegram: @link_mario_galli
-- This account is mainly used for school
+- This account is mainly used for school / personal projects

 <!---
 galliFrancesco/galliFrancesco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.